Didactics

 What do we want?

-In addition, the use of didactically based approaches is crucial to ensure that teaching methods are not only innovative but also effective and lead to learning processes.
-This should also be taken into account when choosing asynchronous or synchronous formats.
-Scientifically sound didactic approaches make it possible to respond to the needs of learners in a targeted manner and maximize learning success.
+In addition, the use of didactically based approaches is crucial to ensure that teaching methods are not only innovative but also effective and lead to learning.
+Scientifically sound didactic approaches make it possible to address learners' needs in a targeted manner and maximize learning success.

 Where do we want to go?